Skip to main content

 A text description of the image conveying the essential nature of an image to users who are visually impaired.
 Maximum 420 characters.

-Using Open Graph Tags and Twitter Cards
+Using Open Graph Tags and Twitter/X Cards

 The Open Graph tags can be added to your landing pages by going to Advanced Settings and inserting them into the Meta Tags under the SEO.